-With a rather limited IT federal budget, modernizing technology to improve security and processes requires prioritizing those highest value assets.
-At the Department of Homeland Security, doing so has become a matter of national security.
+With a rather limited IT federal budget, modernizing technology to improve security and processes requires prioritizing those highest-value assets.
+At the Homeland Security Department, doing so has become a matter of national security.

-Yet in order to isolate the highest value assets and prioritize what to modernize under a budget, Hermus said DHS is looking at a portfolio management approach.
+Yet, in order to isolate the highest-value assets and prioritize what to modernize under a budget, Hermus said DHS is looking at a portfolio management approach.
 This means identifying the legacy systems that require the highest cost to operate, keeping those that are core business systems and retiring the others.
 The cost savings can then be used to modernize the rest of the portfolio.
-According to Hermus, most of DHS’s IT dollars are spent on sustaining older systems, but little oversight is applied to it.
+According to Hermus, most of DHS’ IT dollars are spent on sustaining older systems, but little oversight is applied to it.

-To identify the high value systems that need to be updated, DHS is looking to adopt a portfolio framework.
+To identify the high-value systems that need to be updated, DHS is looking to adopt a portfolio framework.
 For example, one framework identifies the systems to tolerate or invest in, to migrate or rebuild, or to completely eliminate.
-However, defining those high value assets can mean different things to different people.
-From a security perspective, DHS and the Department of Defense are working to define a set of criteria for evaluating different types of data, and the risks and consequences associated with that data loss or corruption.
+However, defining those high-value assets can mean different things to different people.
+From a security perspective, DHS and the Defense Department are working to define a set of criteria for evaluating different types of data, and the risks and consequences associated with that data loss or corruption.